Back-translation will usually add a considerable amount of time and expense to any translation project.

 Still, there are some scenarios where back-translations are very useful.

 Back-translations can be handy for technical and legal documents.

 For example, multilingual contracts can benefit greatly from back-translations.
 Even though a professional legal translation service should faithfully render documents from one language into another, miscommunications (or low-quality translations) can lead to big issues.

 For instance, New Zealand may never have been founded if someone had decided to utilize a back-translation in the Treaty of Waitangi.
 The 1840 bilingual treaty between England and the Maori chiefs doesn’t quite match up.
 In the Maori version, the native tribes were giving England permission to administer and use their land in exchange for protection from other countries.
 In the English version, however, the tribes had ceded sovereignty to the crown altogether.

 The disagreement led to violent conflicts for the next 20 years, with England eventually becoming the victor.

 Even in less momentous documents, back-translation can still save you or your company from expensive repercussions.

-If you require back-translation services (or need assistance in determing whether this service if right for you) contact Accredited Language today.
+At Accredited Language, we have more than 35 years of experience providing high-quality, budget-friendly language solutions.
+If you require back-translation services (or need assistance in determining whether this service if right for you) contact Accredited Language today.